Ubaidullah Sindhi: Literary works

-Translation of his work

-Pakistani columnist Farman Nawaz translated his Urdu articles namely (Islam teaches lesson of harmony to human beings, The Basic Moral standards of Humanity, Theory of civilization, Survival of the fittest and Islam) into English.

-World outlook and philosophy

-Ubaidullah Sindhi was of the view that the Quran uses Arabic words to make clear what God considers right and wrong.
-Other religious holy books like the Bible, the Gita and the Torah are also followed by many people around the world.
-He realized non-religious people (atheists) also existed in this world.
-After all he had spent some time among the communists in Russia.
-The individuals, who inaccurately interpreted the Bible and the Torah, were declared nonbelievers by Islam.
-In the same way, the person who incorrectly explains the Quran, can be declared an atheist.
-In Islam, the emphasis is clearly on God being eternal and everything in the universe belonging to Him alone.
-God alone is the Creator and Protector.
-It is evident from Ubaidullah Sindhi's travels around the world that he had an international and world outlook.
-It is also evident from his lifetime behavior and struggles that he wanted India not to be ruled by the British.
-He wanted India to be ruled by the Indians.

 Death

 In 1936, the Indian National Congress requested his return to India, and the British Raj subsequently gave its permission.
 He landed at the port of Karachi from Saudi Arabia in 1938.
 He then went to Delhi, where he began a programme teaching Shah Waliullah's Hujjatullahil Baalighah book to Maulana Saeed Ahmad Akbarabadi, who would then write an exegesis in his own words.
 Opposed to the partition of India, Ubaidullah led a conference supporting a united India in June 1941 at Kumbakonam.
 Right after his return to India, he started meeting Netaji Subhas Chandra Bose and planned his movement to Germany and Japan.
-They met several times and supposed to have discussed a plan similar to the one carried out by Ubaidullah, Raja Mahendra Pratap and Maulana Barkatullah during the First World War.
+They met several times and are supposed to have discussed a plan similar to the one carried out by Ubaidullah, Raja Mahendra Pratap and Maulana Barkatullah during the First World War.
 He was opposed to the Pakistan plan of Mohammad Ali Jinnah and Muslim League.
 In his view Muslims and Hindus of India were one civilization and he was against the idea of foreign help in Indian affairs.
 Ubaidullah left for Rahim Yar Khan to visit his daughter in 1944.
-At the village 'Deen Pur' near Khanpur town in Rahim Yar Khan District, he was taken seriously ill and died on 21 August 1944.
+At the village 'Deen Pur' near Khanpur town in Rahim Yar Khan District, he was taken seriously ill, and died on 21 August 1944.
 He was buried in the graveyard adjacent to the grave of his mentors.